driesnuttin25/Pxl_Benternet/README.md

   - The user inputs a request for either spelling correction or random sentence generation.
   - Sends the request to the server with the appropriate topic (`spellingschecker<` or `randomsentence<`).
   - Receives the response from the server and displays it to the user.
+  - All of this is wrapped in a Qt GUI that is easy to understand.

 ## Usage Without ZMQpush
-If users choose not to utilize the ZMQpush client, they can interact with the services as follows:
+If users choose not to utilize the ZMQClientGUI, they can interact with the services as follows:

 1) Establish a ZMQ PUSH socket in their own client implementation.
 2) Connect to `tcp://benternet.pxl-ea-ict.be:24041` and send messages with the topic `spellingschecker<` or `randomsentence<` followed by the respective request.